tcibinan/flaxo/README.md

 ## Deployment

-First of all you should set several system variables
+First of all you should set several system variables.

 | System variable  | Description  |
 |---|---|